 To properly register your device with a third-party remote push service (FCM or APNs) and display in-app notifications, you should put the widget on the pages of your app.
-You can accomplish this by dragging the PushNotification_Snippet (located in the _USE ME folder in the PushNotifications module) into the layouts used by your app.
+You can accomplish this by dragging the Online_Snippet or Offline_Snippet (located in the _USE ME folder in the PushNotifications module) into the layouts used by your app.
+Which of these two you should pick depends on whether your Mendix hybrid app uses an online profile or an offline profile.
 Note that push notifications do not currently work on the desktop.

 If your app is offline-compatible, ensure that a sync button is available to the user so that device registration requests will be synchronized with the server.
-Also, make sure your app has an offline device profile (for details, see Offline Device Profile in the Mendix Reference Guide).
+For more information, see Offline and Navigation.

-The PushNotifications module contains a microflow named AfterStartup_PushNotifications that will start the connectors for the FCM and APNs for you.
+The PushNotifications module contains a microflow named AfterStartup_PushNotifications that will start the APNs connector for you.
 Call this microflow from your AfterStartup microflow.